sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 The build flow will know which sign script to choose by reading the SB_BUILD flag value as explained in chapter 2.

 ##### Shim SONiC modification
 Currently, there is no Shim installed.
-So, it's required to get Shim from external Debian repo & sign it with the development/production private key depending on the flow.
+So, it's required to get Shim from the external Debian repo & sign it with the development/production private key depending on the flow.

 In the SONiC repo will be added a new /src folder named shim, in this folder will be a Makefile that will download & extract the unsigned Debian shim pkg, then, call the secure_boot_sign.py script and sign the file shimX64.efi or arm version as well.